vigviswa/GUI-based-Database-Application/README.md

 In the Edit contact page, If the date/address/phone field has only one row listed and you were to delete it, Kindly add a new row, by clicking the '+' and then delete the original row.

 Feel free to contact me if any issue arises during running the app.

+## Contact
+If you loved what you read here and feel like we can collaborate to produce some exciting stuff, or if you just want to shoot a question, please feel free to connect with me on
+<a href="https://www.linkedin.com/in/vigviswa/" target="_blank">LinkedIn</a>